tnobori/co-transcriptomics/README.md

 The files summarize gene IDs, Orthologous Groups (OGs), KEGG Orthology (KOs).

 **[normalized_bacterial_RNA-seq_data](data/normalized_bacterial_RNA-seq_data/)**\
 Normalized RNA-seq data for each strain with differentially expressed gene (DEG) information.
+Data of different bacterial strains can be integrated using OGs (an integrated data is in [processed_data](data/processed_data/)).

 **[ko_database_for_each_strain](data/ko_database_for_each_strain/)**\
 KEGG annotations for the genome of each strain.